davvid/rmtree/README.md

 The sweet spot on the number of threads for maximum efficiency will vary depending on your specific storage and hardware.
-In this specific test, we can see negative consequences from adding more threads in the jump from 24 and 32 threads.
+In this specific test, we can see negative consequences from adding more threads in the jump from 24 to 32 threads.

 ## Links